Site logo

 Always prioritize safety and proper technique to mitigate these risks.

-Common Lungeing Mistakes and Solutions
+Common Lunging Mistakes and Solutions

 The following are common mistakes and solutions you are likely to face when lunging your horse: